nknaian/albumcollections/README.md

     - Add the following line to your *.env* file: `export SPOTIPY_REDIRECT_URI="http://localhost:5000/sp_auth_complete"`
     - In your spotify developer app (https://developer.spotify.com/dashboard) add this *Redirect URI*: `http://localhost:5000/sp_auth_complete`
 - Activate your virtual environment `source path-to-venv/bin/activate`
-- From the top level musicorg directory, run: `flask run`
+- From the top level albumcollections directory, run: `flask run`
 - Open `localhost:5000` in your browser

 ### Run website in browser on different device on same LAN (ex: to test on mobile)